craftcms/docs/docs/3.x/extend/template-roots.md

 }
 ```

-If you want to register new Control Panel template roots, use the [EVENT_REGISTER_CP_TEMPLATE_ROOTS](api:craft\web\View::EVENT_REGISTER_CP_TEMPLATE_ROOTS) event instead.
+If you want to register new control panel template roots, use the [EVENT_REGISTER_CP_TEMPLATE_ROOTS](api:craft\web\View::EVENT_REGISTER_CP_TEMPLATE_ROOTS) event instead.

 ## Plugin Control Panel Templates

-Plugins get a Control Panel template root added automatically, named after the plugin handle, which points to the `templates/` folder within the plugin’s base source folder.
+Plugins get a control panel template root added automatically, named after the plugin handle, which points to the `templates/` folder within the plugin’s base source folder.